CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/040-ama-third-step.md

 1. In **Software plan**, select the plan of your choice:

-    - **CluedIn MDM PaaS - Existing License** – select this option if you have previously requested a CluedIn PaaS license for the first 10,000 records for free.
-For more information, refer to [this guide](/deployment/azure-marketplace/license).
+    - **CluedIn MDM PaaS - Existing License** – select this option if you possess a CluedIn PaaS license key acquired through a committed deal.

     - **CluedIn MDM PaaS - Pay As You Go** – select this option if you want to use CluedIn on a pay-as-you-go basis.
 For more information, see [Pricing](/deployment/pricing).